JovannMC/haritora-gx-poc/README.md

 ## Features
 - Interpret the IMU's tracking data
 - Interpret trackers' buttons - detect which button was pressed and how many times
+- Get raw ankle tracking IR data (no math yet to be interpreted)
-- Interpret battery status of trackers (when turning on tracker w/ script on)
+- Get battery info of trackers (when turning on tracker w/ script on)
 - Debug mode - print out raw data and print to a log file

 ## Todo